-Deborah is interested in narrative nonfiction in the categories of history, biography, politics, current and foreign affairs, memoir, food, health, science, the environment and travel.
+Grosvenor is interested in narrative nonfiction in the categories of history, biography, politics, current and foreign affairs, memoir, food, health, adventure, the environment and travel.
+She is particularly interested in academic writers that are ready to move over to a more popular writing.
 For fiction, she is simply interested in great storytelling, especially in an historical context.

-Deborah is the recipient of the TWIN award (Tribute to Women in Industry), given by the YWCA and industry to “outstanding women who have made significant contributions to their companies in managerial and executive positions.”
+Grosvenor is the recipient of the TWIN award (Tribute to Women in Industry), an award given by the YWCA and industry to “outstanding women who have made significant contributions to their companies in managerial and executive positions.”

-Read an interview with Deborah as she talks about discovering Tom Clancy and other writers: www.webdelsol.com/Algonkian/interview-dgrosvenor.htm
+Read an interview with Deborah as she talks about discovering Tom Clancy and other writers at: http://webdelsol.com/Algonkian/interview-dgrosvenor.html